kdschmidt1/Sail_Instrument/Readme.md

 The plugin provides the
 - Instrument Overlay,
 - the Layline Overlay
-- In addition also a classic widget with the Instrument can be installed (Name: SegelDisplayWidget)
+- In addition also a classic widget with the Instrument can be installed (Name: Sail_InstrumentWidget)
 - SailInstrumentInfo (A Widget you can config to show the distance or the time for each Layline)
 And two widgets showing the cumulated values of the SailInstrumentInfo
 - TTW-S (Time to Waypoint Sailing)